Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

 The first component is a signed version of $\dev_\ddp(\dist)$---the apparent deviation in DEMO.
 This is entirely under the control of the mapmaker.
 The second component is the additional error from disclosure avoidance, which we denote by $\error(\dist)$.

 Plotting these two terms side-by-side clarifies their relative import.
 Figure~\ref{fig:error_decomposition_LA} plots histograms of signed $\dev_\ddp(\dist)$ and $\error(\dist)$ for all the LA state senate districts in our $\tol = 5\%$ ensembles.
 Note the different scales on the horizontal axes.
 The signed $\dev_\ddp(\dist)$ is roughly uniform across the acceptable range $[-5\%,5\%]$.
-The DAS noise $\error(\dist)$ is highly concentrated, with mean 0 and standard deviation 0.060\%.
+The DAS noise $\error(\dist)$ is highly concentrated, with mean 0.0\% and standard deviation 0.080\%.
 Only a small fraction of districts have $\dev_\ddp(\dist)$ close enough to $5\%$ for the DAS noise to matter.
 Using an offset moves $\dev_\ddp(\dist)$ away from the 5\% threshold, further lowering the number of districts where the DAS noise matters.

 Figure~\ref{fig:error_decomposition_LA} suggests a very simple probabilistic model for population deviations under SWAP.
 The deviation of a plan is sampled as the maximum over district-level deviations: $\dev_\sfo(\plan) = \max_{i} \dev_\sfo(\dist_i)$.
 Each $\dev_\sfo(\dist_i)$ is independently sampled as $|X + E|$, where $X$ is uniform over $[-(\tol-\offset), \tol-\offset]$ and $E\sim\normal(\mu,\sigma^2)$.
-The parameters $\mu=0.0\%$ and $\sigma=0.060\%$ are the empirical mean and standard deviation of $\error(\dist)$ across districts in our LA state senate ensembles.
+The parameters $\mu=0.0\%$ and $\sigma=0.080\%$ are the empirical mean and standard deviation of $\error(\dist)$ across districts in our LA state senate ensembles.

 The dashed lines in Figure~\ref{fig:invalid-by-tol-offset-LA} show the fraction of 100,000 values of $\dev_\sfo(\plan)$ sampled as above that exceeded $\tol$, for each $\tol$ and $\offset$.
 Qualitatively, the model closely approximates the empirical data for the LA senate, suggesting this is a useful mental model for understanding the effect of offsets.

-(Note that this is meant only as a simple model of the phenomenon; in particular, the observed values of $\error(\dist)$ are not normally distributed.)
+Note that this is meant only as a simple, usable model of the phenomenon.
+In particular, the observed values of $\error(\dist)$ do not appear normally distributed, failing the parametric bootstrap goodness of fit test implemented in \texttt{SciPy}~\cite{scipy}.)

-\subsubsection{A closer look at errors from disclosure avoidance}
+\subsection{A Closer Look at Errors from Disclosure Avoidance}

-To understand the effect of the 2020 DAS on OPOV questions, it appears that we must understand $|\error(\dist)|$.
-That is, the magnitude of population error in a district $\dist$ due to disclosure avoidance as a fraction of the ideal district population.
+To understand the effect of the 2020 DAS on OPOV questions, it appears that we must understand $|\error(\dist)|$: the magnitude of population error in a district $\dist$ due to disclosure avoidance, as a fraction of the ideal district population.
 This is perhaps unsurprising.
-We briefly discuss this error in enacted districts; as compared to other sources of error, and in relation to racial biases in the 2020 DAS.